Regulation on the Management of Classified Records

 Article 4

-When classified records are filed, the responsible officer shall seal them in a special envelope.
-On the cover of such envelope he/she shall specify the name of the division, file number of the issuer, subject or name of the file, classification number, pages, quantities, number of attachments, starting and ending dates of the records in the files, retention period, classification levels and duration of confidentiality, or the conditions declassification.
-After affixing a name or title seal on the envelope, the records shall be sent to the responsible archives management division for filing.
-The subject or name of the file may be specified in codes or nicknames.
+When classified records are filed, the officer in charge shall seal them in an exclusive envelope.
+On the cover of such envelope, the officer in charge shall specify the name of the division, file number of the issuer, subject or name of the file, classification number, pages, quantities, number of attachments, starting and ending dates of the records in the files, retention period, classification levels and duration of confidentiality, or the conditions declassification.
+After affixing a name or title seal on the envelope, the records shall be sent to the responsible records management division for filing.
+The subject or name of the file may be presented by a code or a pseudonym.

-If necessary, the government agency may design a special envelope in uniform format with the design of the central archives authority-in-charge.
+If necessary, each government agency may design an exclusive envelope in uniform format with reference to the examples designed by the central archives competent authority.

-When the archivist checks classified records, he/she shall only check the items specified on the cover and shall not open the seal.
-If the items stated in the cover are not complete, the records shall be returned to be rectified.
+When the records manager checks classified records, he/she shall only check the items specified on the cover and shall not open the seal.
+If the items stated in the cover are incomplete, the records shall be returned to be corrected.

 Article 5

-The catalogs of Classified Archives shall not be submitted to the central archives authority-in-charge or published.
+The catalogs of classified records shall not be submitted to the central archives competent authority or published.

 Article 6

-Classified Archives and general archives shall be separately stored in different places and be stored according to their classification levels.
-The microfilms or duplication of Classified Archives shall also be stored in a different place.
+Classified records and general records shall be separately stored in different places and be stored according to their classification levels.
+This rule also applies to microfilms or duplication of classified records.

-Classified Archives shall be stored in a safe-deposit box or other cabinet with security control function and be secured with locks requiring passwords or codes.
-If necessary, such safe-deposit boxes shall be stored in a security room or a secret chamber that has been fitted with an alarm and monitoring system.
+Classified records shall be stored in a safe-deposit box or other cabinet with security control function and be secured with locks requiring passwords or codes.
+When necessary, such safe-deposit boxes shall be stored in a security room or a secret chamber that has been fitted with an alarm and monitoring system.

-The above-mentioned safe-deposit box or cabinet, security locks, alarm, and monitoring system shall be checked at least once each month to ensure safety.
+The safe-deposit box or cabinet, security locks, alarm, and monitoring system stated in the preceding paragraph should be checked at least once a month to ensure its safety.

 Article 7